⚠️ We are currently experiencing issues with the translation of certain words in languages other than English.

 What you can do

-The first measures should be risk elimination and prevention.
-Replace secondary amines with suitable substitutes, if applicable, or reduce the concentration of secondary amines as much as possible.
-To reduce the risk of N-nitrosamine formation, keep nitrosating agents or precursors such as nitrit away and keep the concentration of secondary amines low.
+In first line, measures are elimination and prevention of the risks.
+Replace secondary amines with suitable substitutes for your specific application, e.g. primary or tertiary amines and alkanolamines.
+A few secondary amines are known, which do not form carcinogenic N-nitrosamines, e.g. dicyclohexylamine.
+There are different alternative chemical systems available for applications of secondary amines, e.g. in the rubber industry.
+To reduce the risk of N-nitrosamine formation, keep nitrosating agents or precursors like nitrite away and the concentration of secondary amines low.
+If necessary, apply inhibitors for N-nitrosamine formation, such as ascorbinic acid, sulfamates, p-aminobenzoic acid, alpha-tocopherol, primary amines and primary alkanolamines.
 Check or monitor the maximum concentration of secondary amines, nitrosating agents or the pH-value in products.
-Comply with national use restrictions, if present.
-If substitution is not possible, implement regular exposure measurements to check if your protection measures in place are effective or whether further actions need to be taken.
-Workers need to be aware of the effects of exposure and should be encouraged to report symptoms of skin sensitisation.
-Technical solutions like closed systems or exhaust of process-related N-nitrosamines are alternatives if substitution is not possible.
+Comply to national use restrictions, if present.
+If substitution is not possible, implement regular exposure assessment to check if your protective measures in place are effective or whether further actions need to be taken.
+Technical protective measures like closed systems or exhaust of process-related N-nitrosamines are the alternative if substitution is not applicable.
 Make workers continuously aware of the effects of exposure.
-Additionally, train workers on hazards, safe work practices and on effective hygiene measures.
-Ensure that workers have adequate personal protective equipment, such as protective clothing.
-Since nitrosamines easily penetrate common glove materials, skin contact cannot be ruled out even when gloves are worn.
-Make sure to choose gloves made from adequate material e.g., nitrile rubber.
-Protection also depends on the extent to which the material is also suitable for the accompanying hazardous substances.
-Change contaminated gloves immediately.
-Personal protective equipment should only be used as a last resort, after the possible technical solutions have been introduced.
+In addition, train workers on hazards, safe work practices and on effective hygiene measures.
+Ensure that workers have adequate personal protective equipment, such as protective clothing and gloves, if necessary.
+Personal protective equipment should only be used as a last resort, after the possible technical solutions have been presented.

 Limit values